 Approximately 0.5% of the population in the United Kingdom speaks Urdu, with over 269,000 speakers!
 It is the second-largest Indian language spoken in the UK.

-Large concentrations of Urdu speakers can be found in parts of London and other areas like Scotland, West Midlands, Manchester, Leeds, and Bradford.
+Large concentrations of Urdu speakers can be found in parts of London and other areas like Scotland, West Midlands, Manchester (check out what the Manchester Accent sounds like), Leeds, and Bradford.

 Around 0.4% of the population of the UK speaks Bengali.
 The country has a thriving Bengali community with as many as 221,000 speakers.